 However, mediation exists outside the normal court system, and is a totally confidential process.

 Provided, of course, that both spouses choose to keep their meetings private.

 Is Mediation the Best Choice?

-While Virginia divorce mediation might sound better than a public, expensive, protracted legal battle, there are a few important things to consider:
+Divorce mediation might sound better than a public, expensive, protracted legal battle.

 Foremost, it is not a good idea to take the

 In situations where you’re only moderately hostile towards each other, however, it may be beneficial.